1929 poster for the film by the Stenberg brothers

 Eduard Tisse and Sergei Eisenstein in crash helmets with a Parvo Model JK!

 A series of minor improvements throughout the 1920s were signified by the ever changing letter codes of E,* G, H, * JK, K, KL, until the L was designed in 1926.
 There was also a simpler ‘amateur’ range called the ‘Interview’, introduced in 1924, which ran concurrently with the professional cameras.
 Some of the models had a long life as the Model E (the basic Parvo) and Model K were still shown in the 1931 catalogue that mainly featured the Model L. There was also a Model LS in the catalogue, identical to the L but with the body made of ebonite (a hardened rubber material) to deaden the sound of the mechanism for ‘talking pictures’.
+Even more confusion is caused by the letters found next to the serial number, often used to describe the model in sales particulars.
+For example my Model K has the series letter Z. I have not found out what these letters refer to as obviously there were not 26 variations of the Model K!

 *I have not yet come across a Model ‘F’ ‘I’ or ‘J’